deep-matter/Nano-LVM/README.md

-# ChatGalatica
+# Nano-LVM implemenrarion
-this project is depluy Galatica Model LLM Scale in Mirco-Services Arch
+this project is showcase of Vision-Language model of VQA Task Using Transformer and Per-Trained Model Large Langauge model LLM please it will be realised soon